redux-orm/redux-orm/README.md

 ### Declare Your Models

 You can declare your models with the ES6 class syntax, extending from `Model`.
-You should declare all fields you want to persist for a model, including non-relational fields. `redux-orm` supports one-to-one and many-to-many relations in addition to foreign keys (`oneToOne`, `many` and `fk` imports respectively).
+You need to declare all your non-relational fields on the Model, and declaring all data fields is recommended as the library doesn't have to redefine getters and setters when instantiating Models. `redux-orm` supports one-to-one and many-to-many relations in addition to foreign keys (`oneToOne`, `many` and `fk` imports respectively).
 Non-related properties can be accessed like in normal JavaScript objects.

 ```javascript
 // models.js